Diversity in Philosophy

 Events and activities

-PhilChat is a student society primarily for undergraduates, run by postgraduates and led by Maeve Macpherson.
-It started in 2013 as a seminar series, but in 2016 and 2017 has held one-day workshops.
-In 2016 the topic was the philosophy of race, gender and disability.
-Join the PhilChat Facebook group.
+PhilChat is a student society primarily for undergraduates and run by postgraduates.
+It started in 2013 as a seminar series, join the PhilChat Facebook group.

 Helen Beebee & Jennifer Saul (on behalf of the BPA/SWIP Women in Philosophy Committee), Women in Philosophy in the UK (2011)